withing9c/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

 In the context of programming, this means that writing clean, readable, and maintainable code is often more valuable than complex and overly-ingenious solutions.
 Strive to write code that is easy to understand and debug, avoiding unnecessary complexity unless absolutely essential for performance or functionality.
 A well-designed system or module with a simple interface can lead to fewer bugs, easier collaboration, and better scalability over time.
 Always remember, you write code once, but read and maintain it many times over its lifetime.

+# 2024-01-17
+- Today's programming wisdom is: "Premature optimization is the root of all evil." — Donald Knuth

+In essence, this quote emphasizes that striving to optimize code or performance before it's necessary can often lead to overly complex solutions and wasted effort.
+Instead, focus on writing clear, maintainable code first.
+Only when profiling identifies genuine bottlenecks should you consider optimizing specific parts of your program.
+This principle encourages programmers to strike a balance between efficiency and simplicity, keeping readability and extensibility at the forefront during the development process.